magnusoy/OpenWeatherMap-Wrapper-For-Python/README.md

 # OpenWeatherMap Wrapper For Python
 Fetches data from the Open Weather Map API and uses Python for wrapping the data.

+API key
+As the OpenWeatherMap API needs a valid API key to allow responses, this script will not work without one.

+You can signup for a free API key on the [Open Weather Map website](https://openweathermap.org/)

 ### Installing

 ```bash